facebook

 “And just as it is appointed for mortals to die once, and after that the judgment, so Christ, having been offered once to bear the sins of many, will appear a second time, not to deal with sin, but to save those who are eagerly waiting for him.” – Hebrews 9:27-28 (NRSV)

 Reflection: This verse connects the inevitability of death with the redemptive promise of Christ’s return.
-It reassures believers of the ultimate reunion and salvation, serving as a beacon of hope that the end of earthly life marks the beginning of an eternal, joyous existence.
+It reassures believers of the hope of salvation, which is an ultimate reunion experienced at the end of earthly life, marking the beginning of an eternal, joyous existence.

 Revelation 14:13